joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 again to see the new entry.

-Let's add some more houses:
+Let's add some more houses (copy paste from the notes into your terminal):

 ```SQL
 INSERT INTO